-- Make a budget.
+A budget is the starting point of any good financial plan.
 Don’t have one?
 Try our Budget calculator to get an idea of your monthly expenses.
 Or update the one you’ve already got.
 Make sure it’s realistic.
 Don’t forget emergency expenses like car repairs and yearly expenses like property taxes or winter clothes for the family.
 Then stick to your budget as best you can.

-- Build an emergency fund.
 The pandemic taught many Canadians about the importance of saving for a rainy day.
 How much should you have saved up?
 Aim for 3-6 months of your net income.
 What matters most is that you start saving today.
 Even a small amount every paycheque can go a long way.
 Putting that money into a tax-free savings account (TFSA) might make withdrawals less tempting.

-- Maximize your employee benefits.
 This includes both retirement savings and health benefit plans.
 Call the company that administers these plans and ask about how to get the most out of your plan.
 For example, a lot of employers match the retirement plan contributions that employees make, up to a certain level.
 It’s free money that you don’t want to leave on the table.

 Are you a Sun Life Client?

 Do you have a group RRSP through your employer?
 Or want to know how to get the most of your benefits?

 Log in to mysunlife.ca to keep track of your investments and claims.

 Or find an advisor if you don’t have one.
 A Sun Life advisor can help you build a personalized plan to make your life dreams a reality.

 Need an advisor?

 Or update the will you already have in place.
 Thinking about your will might not sound like anyone’s idea of fun.
 But you’ll sleep better knowing your wishes are clear.

 7. Read or watch as much as you can about finances